deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 # About Me

 This is the shortest of you blog posts.
-You are required to write **250-500 words** describing your academic self (with enough about the personal that makes you feel comfortable, keeping in mind the [FERPA notice](https://deanna-stover.github.io/coursesCNU/2020/engl350fall2020/##ferpa) on the syllabus).
+You will write **250-500 words** describing your academic self (with enough about the personal that makes you feel comfortable, keeping in mind the FERPA notice on the syllabus).
+If you go over the word limit, that's fine!
+But try and be concise.

+You should be using some [markdown](https://www.markdowntutorial.com/) to format your posts, whether that's inserting links or simply emphasizing words.

+Some ideas to get you started, but you can write anything as long as it is appropriate:

+* Your year in school
+* Your interest in the course
+  * Your interest/enrollment in the DH minor
+  * Pursuing a carreer in writing
+  * Fulfilling a WI requirement . . . and (hopefully!) wanting to become a better writer
+* Carreer interests (writing or otherwise)
+  * Do you want to go to graduate school?
+Or enter a career right after graduation?
+What are your dreams?
+* Academic or personal successes
+  * Have you volunteered a lot?
+  * Have you been a Summer Scholar?
+An intern?
+Etc.
+  * Do you belong to any societies?
+Academic or otherwise . . .
+* Some personal tidbits
+  * Hometown
+  * Pets
+  * Fandoms you belong to

+Also, feel free to add a picture of yourself, although it's not required (again, see the information about FERPA on the syllabus).
+To insert a picture, simply do the following:

 # Coding